 Let me address a couple of other concerns about fondant:

 1) It tastes bad.

 2) But I want buttercream on the outside too.

 A) You still get buttercream on the outside, the exact same amount as you would anyway.
 Fondant won’t stick to cake.
 You HAVE to have buttercream or ganache under it.
 All our cakes look exactly the same when they are finished, before the ones that get their fondant are decorated.
 The buttercream just under the fondant as a nice supporting layer, helping that fondant look smooth & beautiful!
 Fondant is exactly like stretchy white pants on a human—it shows EVERY flaw underneath!
 The buttercream underneath must be perfectly smooth to have a flawless fondant finish.
 Think of it as Spanx for fondant!

 3) Fondant costs more.

 A) Yes, yes it does.
 It’s freaking shockingly expensive, especially for the better brands.
 It’s adding an element to the cake that adds more time & materials, & therefore cost.
 And usually, fondant cakes are much more heavily decorated.
 With buttercream cakes, the design is pretty much put on with the icing.
 There’s no additional design time involved.
-This is why rustic buttercream cakes are so popular & cost effective.
+This is why rustic buttercream & naked cakes are so popular & cost effective.
 If you’re on a tight budget, get the rustic buttercream & decorate with fresh florals.
 It’s gorgeous & right on trend.
 But if that’s not the look you want, fondant is a far superior decor method.
 I much prefer working with fondant, & it’s worth it!